pollen-robotics/reachy2-docs/content/developing-with-reachy-2/getting-started-sdk/connect-reachy2.md

 {{< img-center "images/sdk/getting-started/IP_address.jpg" 400x "" >}}

+## Step 3 — Connect!

+Once you’ve got the IP, you’re ready to connect using the SDK!
 You can check that everything is working as expected by running the following Python code in a terminal on your virtual environment :

 ```